 The Chancellor, Masrour Barzani

 Masrour Barzani is the Chancellor of the Kurdistan Region Security Council in Iraqi Kurdistan and a senior member of the Kurdistan Democratic Party (KDP) leadership.
-On December 3, 2018, KDP nominated him for the post of the region’s Prime Minister.
+On June 11, 2019, he secured the votes of 87 members in the Kurdistan Parliament for the post of the region’s Prime Minister.
 Today he is one of the most important figures in the Global Coalition against the Islamic State.
 He joined the Kurdish resistance fighters, known as Peshmerga or “those who face death”, in 1985 at the age of 16.
 He was an active participant in the Battle of Khwakurk against Saddam Hussein’s army in 1988.
 He also participated in the 1991 uprising against Saddam Hussein after the first Gulf War and filmed both events.

 Despite a tumultuous childhood due to the nature of the Kurdish resistance, Barzani was able to complete his high school education in Iran.
 After seeing peace restored to the region in 1992, hewent to London for a year-long course in English.
 Having successfully completed this, he went on to receive a Bachelor’s degree with honors in International Studies from the American University in Washington, D.C.
 He continued studying Peace and Conflict Resolution for his post graduate studies.